 Yes!
-IAS 8 ‘Accounting Policies, Changes in Accounting Estimates and Errors’ one of the oldest International Financial Reporting Standard (IFRS) which was first conceived way back in 1976 as an exposure draft and has been amended from time to time has did not included the definition of accounting estimate.
-It is in February 2021, after almost 45 years the International Accounting Standard Board has amended the standard to include a definition of accounting estimate.
+IAS 8 ‘Accounting Policies, Changes in Accounting Estimates and Errors’ one of the oldest International Financial Reporting Standard (IFRS), which was first conceived way back in 1976 as an exposure draft and has been amended from time to time has did not included the definition of an accounting estimate.
+In February 2021, after almost 45 years, the International Accounting Standard Board has amended the standard to explain accounting estimates.

-Before the amendments made IAS 8 contained a definition for accounting policies and a definition for a change in accounting estimates.
-The combination of a definition of one item (accounting policies) with a definition of a change in another item (change in accounting estimates) obscured the distinction between both items.
+Before the amendments, IAS 8 contained a definition for accounting policies and a definition for a change in accounting estimates.
+The combination of one item (accounting policies) with a definition of a change in another item (change in accounting estimates) obscured the distinction between both items.
 To make the distinction clearer, the Board decided to replace the definition of a change in accounting estimates with a definition of accounting estimates.

 The amended IAS 8 defines the accounting estimates as:

 “Monetary amounts in financial statements that are subject to measurement uncertainty”.